batis-installer/batis/doc/packaging.rst

 The builds index
 ----------------

-When users try to install an application using a URL, Batis looks for an index file called ``batis_index.json``.
+When users install an application using a URL, Batis looks for an index file called ``batis_index.json``.
 For example, to let users ``batis install https://example.com/``, you would put the index at::